ethereum/pm/All Core Devs Meetings/Meeting 71.md

 Wanted to give a bit of context as to why people were bringing this up again and have their voices heard.
 Just trying to bridge the different parties into understanding a little bit better.

 **Hudson**
 There is new political drama.
-He will do the new sentiment collection.
+Hudson will do the new sentiment collection.
 Please keep it civil.
 If people are loud and angry, it will be hard to take them seriously.

 **Trent**
 In the side chat, Bob and Matt have both said that ProgPoW being introduced would be likely to cause a chain split.
-No idea how serious this is, but he's heard it enough times that it's worth mentioning.
+No idea how serious this is, but Trent's heard it enough times that it's worth mentioning.

 **Danno**
 That's an argument that the numbers didn't support when we did a miner poll.
 With 70% participation, they were 100% in support of it.
 Not a single miner took the time to do a negative vote.
 If there were a single miner that took the time to put a negative vote in, he would put more weight on that argument.